rajat19/torrent-crawler/readme.md

 - You can fork my repo and edit the python script as you like

 ---
-### Fixes todo
-- Fix details of some movies (was not getting extracted)
-- Remove empty links

----
 ### Work To Do
+- Add animation in readme of search script
-- Search for movies directly from console
+- Show progress bar in console
-- Sort movies based on genre/rating/old/new etc
+- Allow user to stop movie search in between
+- Add as python library